octue/octue-sdk-python/docs/source/datafile.rst

 Upload an existing local datafile
 ---------------------------------
 Back up and share your datafiles for collaboration.
-You can upload an existing local datafile to the cloud without using the ``open`` context manager if you don't need to modify its contents:
+You can upload an existing local datafile to the cloud without using the :mod:`Datafile.open <octue.resources.datafile.Datafile.open>` context manager if you don't need to modify its
+contents:

 .. code-block:: python